 Apply to NMUART Apply to NMUART Apply to NMUART

-The Computer Art major provides broad competencies in the various digital technologies involved with computer graphics production.
-This includes aspects of 3D modeling, animation (both 2D and 3D) and motion graphics, visual effects, scripting, photo-illustration, game design, and a general integration with other art and design fields.
+Electronic Art & Animation provides broad competencies in the various digital technologies involved with computer graphics production.
+This includes aspects of 3D modeling, animation (both 2D and 3D) and motion graphics, visual effects, and scripting.
 Courses are taught as a blend of software instruction, design fundamentals, motion principles, media appropriate concept development (for example, is a character design for 3D sculpting equally good for 2D animation?), business practices, and problem solving all under a larger umbrella of industry-standard practices.
-As the fields related to computer art continually change, a key tenant throughout all courses is to become adaptable to change.
-While the approach is broad, students may select an area of specialization for emphasis in the final year of study in order to facilitate portfolio preparation and pre-professional development.
+As the fields related to Electronic Art & Animation continually change, a key tenant throughout all courses is to become adaptable to change.

-In addition to the university laptop initiative which provides each student with an Apple laptop computer, students are provided with industry-standard software applications such as Adobe Photoshop, Adobe After Effects, Adobe Premiere, Substance Painter, Maxon Cinema4D, ZBrush, and Unity3D.
-The program is housed in a state-of-the-art facility, including Apple workstations, 4K video production, access to digital cameras, lighting studios, a greenscreen stage, a real-time motion capture suit, extensive computer peripherals such as drawing tablets and scanners, and an array of printers including laser printers, large format (44 inch wide) printers, and archival inkjet printers.
+In addition to the university laptop initiative which provides each student with an Apple laptop computer, students are provided access to industry-standard software applications such as Adobe Photoshop, Adobe After Effects, Adobe Premiere, Substance Painter, Maxon Cinema4D, ZBrush, and Unity3D.
+The program is housed in a state-of-the-art facility, including Apple workstations, 4K video production, access to digital cameras, lighting studios, a greenscreen stage, extensive computer peripherals such as drawing tablets and scanners, and an array of printers including laser printers, large format (44 inch wide) printers, and archival inkjet printers.

 click to collapse window

-The Computer Art Major Includes 3D Modeling Animation, Motion Graphics, and Visual Effects
+Electronic Art & Animation Includes 3D Modeling Animation, and Motion Graphics.

 Click to Learn More